-Diwali, like many Indian holidays, is based on their lunar calendar so the date of the festival changes each year, but it typically falls in late October or early November.
+Diwali, like many other Indian holidays, is based on the Indian lunar calendar, so the (internationally used) date of the festival changes each year, but it typically falls between mid-October and early November.

-There are many different traditions that surround the celebration of this holiday.
-Overall, it is considered an important time for introspection, cleansing, and gathering.
+There are many different traditions that surround the 5-day celebrations of this holiday.
+Overall, it is considered an important time for introspection, cleansing, decorating, gathering, and puja (worship).

-Certain Hindus consider Diwali to be the start of a new year and use it as a time to get rid of the negativity of the past and perform rituals to bring luck and prosperity for a new year.
+Most Hindus consider Diwali to be the start of a new year and use it as a time to get rid of the negativity of the past and perform rituals to bring luck and prosperity for the new year.

-So, before the festival, people go out to Diwali markets and buy gold, silver, kitchenware, and other auspicious items to decorate their homes and new clothes to wear on the main day of celebrations.
+So, on the first day of Diwali, people clean their homes and go to Diwali markets and buy gold, silver, kitchenware, and other auspicious items to decorate their homes as well as new clothes to wear on the main day of celebrations.
 This is symbolic of getting rid of the old and bringing in the new.

-During the main day (the third day of celebrations), families get together and the cities fill with lights and fireworks.
+During the main day (the third day of the celebrations), families get together, and the cities fill with lights and fireworks.
 Everyone puts on their most beautiful traditional clothing and takes a cleansing bath in the morning.
-In the evening, extended families come together for large meals, the diyas are lit, and a ritual is performed for the goddess Lakshmi.
+In the evening, extended families come together for large meals, the diyas are lit, and a ritual is performed for the goddess of wealth called Lakshmi Puja.